-A university-assigned student e-mail account is the official university means of communication with all students at Georgia Institute of Technology.
+A university-assigned student e-mail account is the official university means of communication with all students at the Georgia Institute of Technology.
 Students are responsible for all information sent to them via their university-assigned e-mail account.
-If a student chooses to forward information in their university e-mail account, he or she is responsible for all information, including attachments, sent to any other e-mail account.
-To stay current with university information, students are expected to check their official university e-mail account and other electronic communications on a frequent and consistent basis.
-Recognizing that some communications may be time-critical, the university recommends that electronic communications be checked minimally twice a week.
+If a student chooses to forward data in their university e-mail account, they are responsible for all information, including attachments, sent to any other e-mail account.
+To stay current with university information, students are expected to check their official university e-mail accounts and other electronic communications frequently and consistently.
+Recognizing that some communications may be time-critical, the university recommends that students check electronic communications at least twice a week.